xiuqiao/KoalaAdDemoApp/README_EN.md

 </activity>
 ```

-If you need to use the Admob ads, you need to add
+If you need to use the Admob ads, you should add
 ```java
 <activity
  android:name="com.google.android.gms.ads.AdActivity"